brianrisk/exceptbot/README.md

 <img src="https://d.at/static/exceptbot/github-banner.jpg" width="100%">

 # ExceptBot: Django Exception Logger with AI Suggestions for Fixing

+**Imagine**: An exception is thrown on your site and it is *critical*.
+You need a solution *fast*.

-ExceptBot is a simple Django middleware application that captures and logs exceptions that occur within your Django project.
-With this middleware, developers can quickly view exceptions, the files and lines where they originated, and details about the user that triggered them.
+ExceptBot is a Django middleware application that captures and logs exceptions that occur within your Django project.
+Site admins can quickly view exceptions, the code where the problem originated, and with a button-click feed all that info to ChatGPT to get a possible solution.

 ## Features
 * Automatically logs exceptions, including:
-  * The Python Code where the exception occurred
+  * The Python Code and line where the exception occurred
   * The full stack trace
-  * the line of code that caused the issue
-  * URL path, Exception type, timestamp
+  * URL path, Exception type, timestamp, user (if authenticated)
-  * User (if authenticated) that triggered the exception
 * Gets AI Suggestions
   * Sends all relevant info to ChatGPT API:
     * Stack trace